swartout/swartout.github.io/_posts/2022-11-25-intutive-explanation-of-gpt.md

 ![GPT autoregessive](/assets/GPT/GPT_00017.jpg)

-Let's strip away the very first layer of abstaction.
+Let's strip away the very first layer of abstraction.
 GPT doesn't quite output a prediction for the next word, but probabilities of which word will be next.

 ![GPT probabilities](/assets/GPT/GPT_00018.jpg)